AlexCami1902/MajorProject/README.md

 🚧 Known Limitations
 No save/load functionality

-Results aren't exported or saved

-Screen resizing not supported

 Designed primarily for desktop/laptop use

 🔭 Roadmap (Possible Future Features)
-Match data export (CSV or PDF)

 Match history and statistics